takari/maven-timeline/README.md

 ## Building

-Build time requirement is Java 11 and recent Maven (3.8+ recommended).
-It uses the new "release" flag of compiler to produce Java 7 bytecode.
+Build time requirement is Java 11+ and recent Maven (3.9+ recommended).
-Hence, runtime Java requirement is still Java 7.
+Runtime Java requirement is Java 8+.